The Heights is situated in Potomac, MD, on a lovely wooded campus, convenient to both Virginia and District residents.

 No. There is a dress code: dress pants, shoes, shirt and tie (and sport coat for grades 8-12).
 The colors and styles are at the student’s discretion.
 This freedom gives students an opportunity to learn to dress professionally.

 Yes.
 The Heights is extremely generous with financial aid.
 About 49% of Heights families receive financial aid.
-For more information, please visit our Tuition, Grants, and Scholarships page.
+For more information, please visit our Tuition, Financial Aid, and Scholarships page.

 The four clans of the crest are Red Rose, White Lily, Gold Cross, and Red Cross.
 Through three festival days and other celebrations the four clans compete for the Tower, a trophy representing strength and vision.
 The clans are symbolic of virtues esteemed by Heights men: friendship, pure love, love of God, and service.